Hormonal Pigmentation – Causes, Risks & Natural Solutions

 Also, the other triggers – heat, friction, skincare products – can make things worse.

 The bottom line is: Once you have it, aunty Melasma is here to stay.
 Rarely does she disappear after years and years, but do not count on this.
+No woman has THAT much patience.

 Why Typical Treatments Often Fail